zeromh/zeromh.github.io/_posts/2017-1-16-defining_a_goal.md

 Here is a way to define a concrete, useful goal for almost any data science project.

 ## So Many Variables!
 My first project at Metis Data Science Bootcamp was very similar to the above problem.
-I worked with a team using [passenger entrance/exit data] (http://web.mta.info/developers/turnstile.html) from the New York subway system to determine the optimal placement of canvassers.
+I worked with a team using <a href="http://web.mta.info/developers/turnstile.html">passenger entrance/exit data</a> from the New York subway system to determine the optimal placement of canvassers.
 There were a lot of factors we considered using in our selection process:

 - volume of foot traffic into/out of the subway stations